d13co/d13.co/content/posts/set-up-voi-participation-node/index.md

 You will then be prompted to view your backup seed phrase.
 Press `Y` and `ENTER` to view it.
 Save it somewhere securely.

-## Add your participating address mnemonic
+## Create or import your participating address

 In this step you can import your Voi account mnemonic on your node.
 You can either create a new account, or import an existing one.